 The same would not be true of the nation.
 The people's defiance would result in God's judgment on their behalf.
 Their refusal to listen to His Word guarantees their destruction.
 As the LORD announces, "They will lie among the slaughtered.
 They will be brought down when I punish them."
 (Jeremiah 6:15) God's pronouncement is disturbing to read.
-It also could have been averted if they had responded like Josiah, who heard God's Word and humbly repented.
-The general population listened to God's Word but brazenly turned away.
+It also could have been averted if they had responded like Josiah, who hears God's Word and humbly repents.
+The general population will listen to God's Word and brazenly turn away.
 Josiah experiences mercy.
-The nation takes one step further toward God's judgment.
+The nation takes one step further to God's judgment.
 As I noted, the contrast could not be more striking.